pagkly/Zed/Investopedia3/Relative Strength Index (RSI).md

 Using the formulas above, RSI can be calculated, where the RSI line can then be plotted beneath an asset's price chart.

 The RSI will rise as the number and size of positive closes increase, and it will fall as the number and size of losses increase.
-The second part of the calculation smooths the result, so the RSI will only near 100 or 0 in a strongly [trending market](https://www.investopedia.com/terms/t/trending-market.asp).
+The second part of the calculation smooths the result, so the RSI will only near 100 or 0 in a strongly [[trending market]](https://www.investopedia.com/terms/t/trending-market.asp).

 TradingView.

-As you can see in the above chart, the RSI indicator can stay in the overbought region for extended periods while the stock is in an [uptrend](https://www.investopedia.com/terms/u/uptrend.asp).
-The indicator may also remain in oversold territory for a long time when the stock is in a [downtrend](https://www.investopedia.com/terms/d/downtrend.asp).
+As you can see in the above chart, the RSI indicator can stay in the overbought region for extended periods while the stock is in an [[uptrend]](https://www.investopedia.com/terms/u/uptrend.asp).
+The indicator may also remain in oversold territory for a long time when the stock is in a [[downtrend]](https://www.investopedia.com/terms/d/downtrend.asp).
 This can be confusing for new analysts, but learning to use the indicator within the context of the prevailing trend will clarify these issues.

 ## What Does RSI Tell You?

 The primary trend of the stock or asset is an important tool in making sure the indicator's readings are properly understood.
 For example, well-known market technician Constance Brown, CMT, has promoted the idea that an oversold reading on the RSI in an uptrend is likely much higher than 30%, and an overbought reading on the RSI during a downtrend is much lower than the 70% level.1

 As you can see in the following chart, during a downtrend, the RSI would peak near the 50% level rather than 70%, which could be used by investors to more reliably signal bearish conditions.
-Many investors will apply a horizontal [trendline](https://www.investopedia.com/terms/t/trendline.asp) that is between 30% and 70% levels when a strong trend is in place to better identify extremes.
-Modifying overbought or oversold levels when the price of a stock or asset is in a long-term, [horizontal channel](https://www.investopedia.com/terms/h/horizontalchannel.asp) is usually unnecessary.
+Many investors will apply a horizontal [[trendline]](https://www.investopedia.com/terms/t/trendline.asp) that is between 30% and 70% levels when a strong trend is in place to better identify extremes.
+Modifying overbought or oversold levels when the price of a stock or asset is in a long-term, [[horizontal channel]](https://www.investopedia.com/terms/h/horizontalchannel.asp) is usually unnecessary.

 TradingView.

-A related concept to using overbought or oversold levels appropriate to the trend is to focus on [trading signals](https://www.investopedia.com/terms/t/trade-signal.asp) and techniques that conform to the trend.
+A related concept to using overbought or oversold levels appropriate to the trend is to focus on [[trading signals]](https://www.investopedia.com/terms/t/trade-signal.asp) and techniques that conform to the trend.
 In other words, using bullish signals when the price is in a bullish trend and bearish signals when a stock is in a bearish trend will help to avoid the many false alarms the RSI can generate.

 ## Example of RSI Divergences

-A bullish [divergence](https://www.investopedia.com/terms/d/divergence.asp) occurs when the RSI creates an oversold reading followed by a higher low that matches correspondingly lower lows in the price.
-This indicates rising bullish momentum, and a break above oversold territory could be used to trigger a new [long position](https://www.investopedia.com/terms/l/long.asp).
+A bullish [[divergence]](https://www.investopedia.com/terms/d/divergence.asp) occurs when the RSI creates an oversold reading followed by a higher low that matches correspondingly lower lows in the price.
+This indicates rising bullish momentum, and a break above oversold territory could be used to trigger a new [[long position]](https://www.investopedia.com/terms/l/long.asp).

 A bearish divergence occurs when the RSI creates an overbought reading followed by a lower high that matches corresponding higher highs on the price.